SAP-archive/teched2020-DAT262/README.md

 ## Overview

-This session introduces attendees to the options that SAP Data Intelligence offers to integrate S/4HANA systems
+This session introduces attendees to the options that SAP Data Intelligence offers to integrate S/4HANA systems with enterprise-wide, holistic Data Orchestration capabilities for SAP and non-SAP environments.

 ## Requirements